Call or Text: 1-704-396-0611

 4. Wand Touch-Ups

-Pro Tip: Keep a consistent distance from the surface and feather your strokes along edges to blend the cleaned area seamlessly into the rest of the finish.
+Pro Tip: Keep a consistent distance from the surface and feather your passes along edges to reduce harsh transition lines.

 Nozzle and Surface Guide

-Each pressure washer nozzle serves a specific purpose.
-Understanding spray angles and their applications helps balance cleaning power with surface safety.
-Use this quick reference to find the right tip for your project.
+Each pressure washer nozzle serves a different purpose.
+Understanding spray angles and their typical uses helps balance cleaning power with surface safety.

 Nozzle Spray Angle Best For Notes

-Green 25° General pressure cleaning driveways, patios Balanced pressure and coverage
+Green 25° General hard-surface rinsing and pressure cleaning Balanced coverage and force for many routine tasks.

-Black 65° Soap or chemical application Low pressure; wide coverage
+Black 65° Soap or chemical application Low-pressure, wide-coverage application.

-*Always test a new nozzle on a small area first to confirm safe pressure and coverage.
+*Always test a new nozzle or pressure setting on a small area first to confirm that the surface responds safely.

 Maintenance checklist and supplies.